Restoration

 French Garden

-Currently under construction, the French Garden phase started in spring 2023 and is expected to be completed in spring 2024.
-With the addition of accessibility improvements, the scope of work is similar to work completed at the English Garden, including:
+The French Garden phase started in spring 2023 and was completed in spring 2024.
+With the addition of accessibility improvements, the scope of work was similar to work completed at the English Garden and included:

 Italian Garden